-Last week marked the 50th anniversary of John F Kennedy’s Presidential Inauguration speech.
+Last week marked the 50th anniversary of John F Kennedy‘s Presidential Inauguration speech.
 It’s a speech with much to recommend it.
 Pace and tempo.
 Dramatic allusion and rhetorical flourish all delivered with a slightly Churchillian flourish.
+So, it’s really no surprise that we often come across his words repeated today, such as this State Senator’s speech.

 Phrase reversals were a popular rhetorical device with John F Kennedy: